 - have a say on what buildings should look like

-- grant planning permission for new development that you want to see go ahead
+- grant planning permission for new developments that you want to see go ahead

 Four neighbourhood areas have been designated in Sheffield at Stocksbridge, Dore, and BBEST (Broomhill, Broomfield, Endcliffe, Summerfield and Tapton) and Kelham Island and Neepsend.